Death House

 Death House is a 2017 American horror film written by Gunnar Hansen, who has a cameo in the film, and directed by Harrison Smith.
 The film features an ensemble cast of horror icons including Kane Hodder, Barbara Crampton, Bill Moseley, Dee Wallace, Tony Todd and Camille Keaton.
 Originally written by Hansen, the film started as a concept intended to bring as many well known horror actors together as possible.
 This is Hansen's final film performance, as it was released two years after his death.
+The film is also the final film performance of Cody Longo before his death in 2023.

 Plot

 FBI agent Toria Boon arrives at Death House, a federal prison and research center where prisoners are confined to virtual environments whose crime simulations allow their behavior to be studied.
 Upon arrival, Boon is taunted by neo-Nazi criminal Alois Sieg, who she went undercover to capture, but killed a mother and her son to keep her cover.
 Captain Victor Galan greets Boon before introducing her to Dr. Eileen Fletcher and fellow agent Jae Novak.
 Galan escorts Boon to a holographic cell where she confronts and executes the serial killer who murdered her mother, after watching a live re-enactment of her mother's death.

 Fletcher introduces Novak and Boon to her colleague, Dr. Karen Redmane, who explains that Death House uses drugs, machines, and simulations to keep inmates such as "Leatherlace" and "the Icicle Killer" docile.
 Boon and Novak then take a virtual tour of Death House, where they learn that the facility consists of nine levels.
-The lowest level houses the facility's most dangerous prisoners, The Five Evils, who are supposedly immortal.
+The lowest level houses the facility's most dangerous prisoners, the Five Evils, who are supposedly immortal.
 While showering together, Boon and Novak realize they don't remember details of their lives outside of their work.
 They later learn that homeless people are used as sacrifices in Death House's murder studies.

 Outside, a mysterious boy attacks a perimeter guard and plants an electronic device inside the dying guard's stomach.
 A doctor discovers the electronic device while performing surgery on the injured guard.
 Removing the device triggers a power failure throughout the facility, trapping Boon and Novak in an elevator with Dr. Fletcher.